mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

 Firefox Accounts must work in the following environments:

-- Firefox Desktop ESR - 1 (Firefox 60)
+- Firefox Desktop ESR - 1
-- Firefox for Android ESR - 1 (Firefox 60)
+- Firefox for Android ESR - 1
 - Firefox for iOS 17
 - Latest versions of modern browsers (Chrome, Safari, Opera, Edge)
 - iOS 12+ (and iOS WebView for Firefox iOS)